Penpal (novel): Background

-The story line for Penpal is based on a series of stories that Auerbach posted to the subreddit "No Sleep" under the username 1000Vultures.
+The storyline for Penpal is based on a series of stories that Auerbach posted to the subreddit "No Sleep" under the username 1000Vultures.
 Auerbach posted the first story, "Footsteps", to r/nosleep in September 2011, where it received a large positive response.
 He had initially meant for "Footsteps" to be a standalone story, but Auerbach chose to continue writing more stories following the same protagonist due to reader demand.
 Each story was narrated by the same protagonist and each one opened with the same format, where the protagonist responded to a question posted by one of the readers.
 During this time Auerbach also responded to user posts while in character as the protagonist.
-Auerbach continued to post more stories and eventually chose to expand the Reddit stories into a full length novel.
+Auerbach continued to post more stories and eventually chose to expand the Reddit stories into a full-length novel.

-To finance the book's publication Auerbach chose to raise funds via a Kickstarter campaign, which raised $15,946.
+To finance the book's publication, Auerbach chose to raise funds via a Kickstarter campaign, which raised $15,946.
 He then published the book under his own imprint, 1000Vultures, after his Reddit username.

-In an interview with Auerbach, he explained how he came up with the original idea for the short story "Footsteps", which would later be tuned into the full novel Penpal.
-He stated that it came from a childhood memory: "My mom denies that this ever happened, but as a kid I distinctly remember waking up on my porch outside, cold and in my underwear.
-My mom insists that it couldn't have possibly happened, so I guess I'll never know.
-But I've carried that memory around for years."
-He also explained how the fear of someone scooping him up in broad daylight and taking him away from his parents was always a prominent worry he had growing up, and one that would constantly manifest itself into his nightmares.
+In an interview, Auerbach explained how he came up with the original idea for the short story "Footsteps" (which would later be turned into the full novel Penpal), stating that it came from a childhood memory:

+Auerbach also explained how the fear of someone scooping him up in broad daylight and taking him away from his parents was always a prominent worry he had growing up, and one that would constantly manifest itself in his nightmares.
 He described how these experiences, mixed with the idea that "people can't perfectly remember everything from their childhood", served as "the impetus for 'Footsteps'."
 From here, his stories were woven together, creating a main character thrust into the very situations that the author feared himself.